And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And the story here is full of people revolting over this.

-They really don't, and they don't understand that this is uh such a once-in-a-lifetime opportunity to be this close to the uh to the Messiah.
+And they don't understand that this is such a once-in-a-lifetime opportunity to be this close to the Messiah.

 By the way, they found a prison.

-They're gonna use a warehouse as a prison for protesters that break the law.
+They're going to use a warehouse as a prison for protesters that break the law.

-Channel Ford News Denver has learned if mass arrests happen at the Democrat convention, those taken into custody will be jailed in a warehouse owned by the city of Denver.
+Channel 4 News Denver has learned if mass arrests happen at the Democrat convention, those taken into custody will be jailed in a warehouse owned by the city of Denver.

 Investigator Rick Salinger discovered the location and managed to get inside for a look.